Evilazaro/APIM-Accelerator/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of the Azure API Management Landing Zone Accelerator:
+We provide security updates for the following versions of the Azure API Management Accelerator:

 | Version | Supported          |
 | ------- | ------------------ |